Ask a doctor about a prescription for BICALUTAMIDE TEVA-RATIOPHARM 50 mg FILM-COATED TABLETS

 The usual dose for the treatment of

-Tablets should be swallowed whole with some liquid.
-Try to take your medication approximately at the same hour every day.
+The tablets should be swallowed whole with some liquid.
+Try to take your medicine at approximately the same time each day.

-If you take more Bicalutamida Teva-ratiopharm than you should
+If you take more Bicalutamide Teva-ratiopharm than you should

-If you have taken too many tablets, contact your doctor or the nearest hospital as quickly as possible.
+If you have taken too many tablets, contact your doctor or the nearest hospital as soon as possible.

-Carry the remaining tablets or the packaging with you so that the doctor can identify that you have taken them.
+Take the remaining tablets or the package with you so that the doctor can identify what you have taken.

 In case of overdose or accidental ingestion, consult the Toxicological Information Service.
 Phone 91 5620420.

-If you forget to take your daily dose, do not take it when you remember and wait until the next scheduled dose.
+If you forget to take your daily dose, do not take it when you remember and wait until the next intake.

-Do not stop taking this medication even if you feel well unless your doctor has instructed you to do so.
+Do not stop taking this medicine even if you feel well, unless your doctor has told you to do so.

-Contact your doctor or pharmacist immediately if you experience any of the following severe side effects.
+Contact your doctor or pharmacist immediately if you experience any of the following serious side effects.

 Very common(may affect more than 1 in 10 people)